 Personal information provided to the Australian Museum Eureka Prizes can be used by the Australian Museum and the University of Technology Sydney, however such use will only be in connection with the Australian Museum Eureka Prizes.

 No entries will be received or considered after the close of entries.
 If you experience issues in uploading your entry or have concerns about what has been uploaded, you must contact the Australian Museum Eureka Prizes on (02) 9320 6230 or firstname.lastname@example.org before the close of entries.
 The Australian Museum Eureka Prizes cannot modify or add to an entry (including Assessor reports) after the close of entries.

 Failure to meet all conditions of entry will automatically disqualify an entry.

 1 Prepare a single document [Microsoft Word (.doc or .docx) or Adobe Acrobat (.pdf) format] containing the following information:

 a.
 Personal profile: a brief personal profile on the entrant (two page maximum)

 b.
 Activity summary: a brief description of the entrant's activity, including objectives and results to date (two page maximum)

 c.
 Judging criteria: a brief description of how the entrant's activity addresses each of the judging criteria (two page maximum)

 d.
-Assessor reports: a minimum of one (1) and a maximum of four (4) written reports addressing each of the judging criteria from assessors who are familiar with the entered research (two page maximum per report).
+Assessor reports: a minimum of two (2) and a maximum of four (4) written reports addressing each of the judging criteria from assessors who are familiar with the entered research (two page maximum per report).